%2F%2Fusers%2Fa5d5a8c3-ec9f-4cc0-9990-398af7f69154%2Fratecard%2F81977536_1152894441719754_1223435208225718272_n.jpg&w=1200&q=75)

-Crevalle Jacks are the bulldogs of the sea - tough, strong, and always up for a fight.
-They usually run 12-24 inches and 3-5 pounds, but can hit 60 pounds.
-You'll find them both inshore and offshore, from shallow flats to deep water near oil rigs.
-They're most active in warmer months.
-Anglers love Jacks for their brutal strength and never-say-die attitude.
-Watch for birds diving - that's often a sign Jacks are pushing bait to the surface.
-They're not picky eaters, so spoons, crankbaits, and live bait all work well.
-Here's a local trick: if you smell watermelon, you might be near a feeding school.
-Cast beyond the school and retrieve fast - these guys love a chase.
-Be ready for a serious battle when you hook up.
-Jacks will test your gear and your arms!
+Crevalle Jacks are the bulldogs of the ocean - stocky, powerful, and always ready for a fight.
+They average 12-24 inches and 3-5 pounds, but the big boys can top 60 pounds.
+You'll find them both inshore and offshore, from seagrass flats to deep reefs.
+They're year-round residents, but fishing heats up in warmer months.
+Anglers love Jacks for their aggressive strikes and bulldog-like stamina.
+To find 'em, watch for diving birds - Jacks often push bait to the surface.
+Throw silver spoons, topwater plugs, or live bait like mullet.
+Here's a local trick: if you smell watermelon, you're probably near a feeding school.
+Cast beyond the school and retrieve fast - these guys love the chase.
+Just hang on tight when they hit!

 Vehicle Guest Capacity: 4